napari/docs/docs/naps/7-key-binding-dispatch.md

 We decided to allow this as the use cases were compelling, for example binding `shift` to make a labels layer invisible during press and visible on release.
-Ultimately we felt this compromise would provide user enough user flexibility while cutting down on any unnecessary complexities.
+Ultimately we felt this compromise would provide enough user flexibility while cutting down on any unnecessary complexities.

 Detail on how potential conflicts are dealt with can be found in